Testing product states, quantum Merlin-Arthur games and tensor optimisation: Open problems

-Our main result can be seen as a ``stability'' theorem for the output purity of the depolarising channel.
-It is an interesting problem to determine whether a similar result holds for all output R\'enyi entropies for the depolarising channel, or even for all channels where additivity holds.
-As a more modest open question, can Theorem \ref{thm:prodtest} be tightened further, perhaps by improving the constant in the $\epsilon^{3/2}$ term?
+We conclude with a discussion of open problems related to our work. \begin{enumerate} \item Our main result can be seen as a ``stability'' theorem for the output purity of the depolarising channel (cf. \secref{depolar})..
+It is an interesting problem to determine whether a similar result holds for all output R\'enyi entropies for the depolarising channel, or even for all channels where additivity holds. \item Can Theorem \ref{thm:prodtest} be tightened further, perhaps by improving the constant in the $\epsilon^{3/2}$ term?
 It would also be interesting to improve the constants in Theorem \ref{thm:prodtest} in the regime of large $\epsilon$, as at present they are extremely pessimistic.
 The regime of large $\eps$ is generally somewhat mysterious: for example, we do not know the minimum value of $\Ptest$, or the largest distance from any product state that can be achieved by a state of $n$ qudits.
+This is equivalent to determining the maximal value of the geometric measure of entanglement~\cite{wei03} which can be achieved by a pure state of $n$ qudits; see the PhD thesis~\cite{aulbach11} for a review of recent work concerning bounds on this quantity. \item Suppose the goal is to test whether a given state is of the form $\ket{\varphi}^{\ot n}$ for some unknown $\ket\varphi$.
+Can we substantially improve on the performance of the product test, say with a test whose acceptance probability decreases exponentially in the number of positions not equal to $\ket\varphi$?
+Ideally we would achieve performance comparable to the exponential de Finetti theorem~\cite{renner05}, but without any dependence on dimension.
+The natural test for this problem is to project onto the symmetric subspace of all $2n$ positions. \item The relationship between $\QMA$ and $\QMA(2)$ remains unresolved.
+Our \thmref{qma2k} proves that $\QMA^{\SEP}(2)=\QMA(2)$, while the result of \cite{brandao11} implies that $\QMA^{{\rm LOCC}}(2)=\QMA$.
+Can this gap be closed?
+One possible way to do this would be to improve our results to show that $\QMA^{{\rm LOCC}}(2)=\QMA(2)$; but see also Appendix~\ref{sec:locc} for a proof that an efficient LOCC product test does not exist.
+Alternatively, one might improve the simulation of \cite{brandao11} to apply to separable measurements instead of only LOCC measurements, but the obvious approaches to modifying their proof do not appear to work.
+Finally, if $\QMA(2)$ is not shown to be in $\QMA$, one might hope for any upper bound on its complexity that is better than $\NEXP$. \item Is there an oracle separation between $\QMA$ and $\QMA(2)$?
+The equalities in the previous point relativise, so this is equivalent to showing a separation between $\QMA^{\SEP}(2)$ and $\QMA^{\rm LOCC}(2)$. \end{enumerate}